LYNCH·LLP

 • What is David Phantana Angkool's overall allowance rate?

-No. The pooled allowance rate describes historical outcomes across all disposed applications and is not a prediction of any specific application's outcome.
+The pooled rate describes the examiner's past decisions and is not a prediction of any specific application's outcome.
+Outcomes vary by art unit and application specifics.

 ◈ RESPONDING TO AN OFFICE ACTION